lief-project/LIEF/doc/sphinx/formats/coff/index.rst

         let coff: lief::coff::Binary = lief::coff::Binary::parse("test.obj");

-These functions return a |lief-coff-Binary| instance that exposes the main API to process and access COFF information:
+These functions return a |lief-coff-Binary| instance that exposes the main API for processing and accessing COFF information:

 .. tabs::